 For customers just starting out in the hand knotted market, Afghan rugs are a great introduction into the rug world.
 Made in Afghanistan, these rugs remain significantly tied to their tribal roots, as they reinvent typical patterns and colours of their area.

-The word "choubi" was derived from the Farsi word "chob" which means wood, which refers to the source of the rugs natural dyes.
-The natural dyes are made entirely from fruits, vegetables, roots, tree bark and dried shells.
+The word "choubi" was derived from the Farsi word "chob" which means wood.
+This refers to the source of the Choubi rugs natural dyes; fruits, vegetables, roots, tree bark and dried shells.
 Because of the natural dye used, Choubi rugs are known for their soft muted colours that range from browns to coppers and maroons, and even to unusual blues and greens.
 Choubi rugs tend to have large geometric floral patterns and have a main characteristic of an abrash effect,or marbled effect, based on the fine nature of the hand-spun wool.